top of page

 Current Projects

-Refining our recent work on sea otter-fisheries interactions in coastal British Columbia, I am now exploring how the costs and benefits are distributed across the coast.
+Less recently, with colleagues at Fisheries and Oceans Canada, we produced a framework for rapid production of species distribution models to support marine spatial planning, and a defensible, high-resolution classification of bottom type – a critical predictor layer for coastal systems.
+I also continue to explore the implications of sea otter recovery and fisheries interactions in coastal British Columbia, including assessing how the costs and benefits are distributed across the coast.
 There are encouraging signs that spatial management strategies may improve the co-existence of sea otters and humans along the coast.

 Latest Publications